 Crabgrass prevention in your home lawn

-The early spring has created profuse inquiry regarding that prolific lawn weed - crabgrass.
+The annual harbinger of spring has arrived.
+The spring lawn care questions have begun in earnest, specifically, when to start treating for crabgrass.
 If you want to preemptively strike out against this menace, the following information should help in your home lawn defense.

-Crabgrass is a warm-season, annual grass, which grows best in the heat of mid-summer.
-It overwinters as seed in your lawn, and typically begins to grow around Memorial Day, when the soil temperature reaches about 50 degrees.
-Crab grass grows close to the ground and is usually lighter in color than desirable lawn grasses.
+Crabgrass is a warm-season, annual grass, that grows best in the heat of mid-summer.
+It overwinters as seed in your lawn and typically begins to grow around Memorial Day, when the soil temperature reaches about 50 degrees.
+Crabgrass grows close to the ground and is usually lighter in color than desirable lawn grasses.
 If you had crabgrass in your lawn last fall, you probably have seed waiting to sprout this spring.

-The good news is that there are several measures you can take to prohibit crabgrass from taking hold in your lawn.
+The good news is that there are several measures you can take to prohibit crabgrass from getting a hold in your lawn.
 A healthy, relatively dense lawn is your best prevention against invasive, undesirable weeds.
-Properly fertilizing and watering your lawn will help ensure an adequate supply of plant nutrients and water for vigorous grass growth.
+Properly fertilizing and watering your lawn will help insure an adequate supply of plant nutrients and water for vigorous grass growth.

-Adjust your mower height to 2-1/2 to 3 inches to provide more shade at the soil surface.
+• Adjust your mower height to 2 1/2-3 inches to provide more shade at the soil surface.
 Without adequate light, crabgrass seeds (and other lawn weed seeds) will be less likely to germinate.

-Mow frequently, removing only one-third of the grass blade length each time.
+• Mow frequently, removing only one-third of the blade length each time.

-For more information on crabgrass prevention and spring lawn care, log on to the University of Minnesota Extension website at http://www.extension.umn.edu/Garden.
+For more information on crabgrass prevention and spring lawn care, log on to the University of Minnesota Extension website at Until" target="_blank">blog-yard-garden-news.extension.umn.edu/2015/04/spring-preemergent-applications-for.html.
+Until